Alicia Soto-Leaf Litter

 contemporary dance company

-Alicia Soto-Hojarasca is a professional contemporary dance and creation company with a long history, created in 1994, under the artistic and choreographic direction of Alicia Soto.
-Based in Castilla y León (Spain), it has had great international projection since its inception throughout its almost three decades of existence.
-Portugal, France, Germany, China, Japan and various countries on the African continent (Morocco, Senegal...) have been regular stops on their tours.
+Alicia Soto-Hojarasca is a professional transdisciplinary contemporary dance and creation company with a long history, created in 1994, under the artistic and choreographic direction of Alicia Soto.
+Based in Castilla y León (Spain), it has had from its beginnings a great international projection throughout these three decades of existence.
+Portugal, France, Germany, China, Argentina, Mexico, Colombia, Japan, Turkey and various African countries (Morocco, Egypt, Tunisia, Senegal...) have been regular stops on its tours.

-Both with its shows and with its initiatives, talks and educational activities, the company has carried out an essential task of disseminating dance within and outside our borders and among people of different classes, ages or origins.
+Both with its more than 35 shows and with its initiatives, talks and educational activities, the company has developed an essential work of dissemination of dance within and beyond our borders and among people of different class, sex, age or origin.

 Research and constant evolution